YShu7/Data-Cleansing/README.md

    OR
    Activate virtual environment: `source datacleansingenv/bin/activate`

-2. Install psycopg:
+2. Install psycopg2 manually if the previous step fails to install it:
+   For Mac:
    `xcode-select --install`
+   `env LDFLAGS="-I/usr/local/opt/openssl/include -L/usr/local/opt/openssl/lib"`
-   `env LDFLAGS="-I/usr/local/opt/openssl/include -L/usr/local/opt/openssl/lib" pip install psycopg2`
+   `pip install psycopg2`
+   For Ubuntu:
+   If `psycopg2` cannot be installed, install `psycopg2-binary` instead:
+   `pip install psycopg2-binary`

 3. Install PostgresSQL
+   For Mac:
+   `brew install postgresql`
+   For Ubuntu:
+   `sudo apt-get install postgresql`
+   Create User:
+   `sudo -u postgres createuser datacleansinguser`
+   `alter role datacleansinguser with superuser;`
+   `alter role datacleansinguser with password 'L1feI5T0ugh';`
+   Switch to the created user:
+   `set role datacleansinguser;`
+   Create database:
+   `create database datacleansing;`

-   If PostgresSQL version doesn't meet the requirement: `brew postgresql-upgrade-database`
+   > If PostgresSQL version doesn't meet the requirement:
+   > `brew postgresql-upgrade-database`

+   If you would like to use the other user or database:
-4. Creat user and database for this application Approach `settings.py - DATABASES`.
+   Approach `settings.py - DATABASES`.
 Set `NAME`, `USER`, `PASSWORD` as required.

 5. To set up data for testing: run `python set_up.py`